But is its decline in popularity due to superficial “cosmetic issues” or have developers moved on to truly bigger and better technologies?

 Animation is the one area where I think jQuery really comes in handy, especially if you lack CSS skills.
 As far as DOM, ajax, etc…no need at all for it…but then again you have smaller animation libraries…my opinion of course 🙂Brad (Traversy Media)

-While Dan makes the jQuery & Bootstrap connection with a bite of software news, confirming that jQuery is dead in an upcoming version of Bootstrap:
+Dan makes the jQuery & Bootstrap connection with a bit of software news, confirming that jQuery is dead in an upcoming version of Bootstrap:

 Finally, Robin schools the new kids on the fresh perspective jQuery brought to the web game: